Welcome to the Scottish Engineering Hall of Fame

 Improving science, technology, engineering and maths (STEM) education, in line with Curriculum for Excellence, is a key priority for the Scottish Government.
 Through changes in learning, teaching and leadership in schools, the curriculum and other changes now being put in place will provide new and creative opportunities to make STEM education more rewarding, stimulating and attractive for all young people."

 Minister for Energy, Enterprise and Tourism

-A quiz based on the inductees is used as a downloadable teaching resource to encourage primary and secondary school pupils to research further into engineering and then interpret the question "If you could be an engineer in Scotland - what would you do?".
+A PowerPoint quiz based on past inductees is used as a downloadable teaching resource to encourage primary and secondary school pupils to research further into engineering and then interpret the question

 The Academies, Institutions, Societies and other Organisations listed below have contributed resources and support to the Scottish Engineering Hall of Fame.
 Click the scroll arrows to see all supporters.

 TO CITE THIS PAGE: MLA style: "Scottish Engineering Hall of Fame". engineeringhalloffame.org.
 Date of viewing. http://www.engineeringhalloffame.org/index.html